OfficerSpy/L4D2_Bots_Trigger_Witch/README.md

 # L4D2_Bots_Trigger_Witch
- Allows the survivor bots to startle the wandering witch.
+ A Left 4 Dead 2 plugin that allows the survivor bots to startle the wandering witch.